Injectivity theorem for pseudo-effective line bundles and its applications: Introduction

-In this paper, we pursue the transcendental approach further and establish a generalization of Koll\'ar's injectivity theorem for adjoint bundles twisted by a suitable multiplier ideal sheaf (see Theorem \ref{f-thmA} below).
-Moreover, we discuss some related topics and give various applications.
-Since we adopt the transcendental method, we can formulate all the results in this paper for singular hermitian metrics and (quasi-)plurisubharmonic functions with {\em{arbitrary}} singularities.
+In this paper, by developing the transcendental approach for vanishing theorems, we prove Koll\'ar's injectivity, vanishing, torsion-free theorems, and a generic vanishing theorem for $K_X\otimes F\otimes \mathcal J(h)$, where $K_X$ is the canonical bundle of $X$, $F$ is a pseudo-effective line bundle on $X$, and $\mathcal J(h)$ is the multiplier ideal sheaf associated with a singular Hermitian metric $h$.
+More specifically, this paper contains three main contributions: The first contribution is to prove a generalization of Koll\'ar's injectivity theorem for adjoint bundles twisted by suitable multiplier ideal sheaves (Theorem \ref{f-thmA}).
+The second contribution is to establish a Bertini-type theorem on the restriction of multiplier ideal sheaves (Theorem \ref{f-thm1.10}).
+Theorem \ref{f-thm1.10} provides a useful tool and enables us to use the inductive argument on dimension.
+The third contribution is to deduce various results related to vanishing theorems as applications of Theorem \ref{f-thm1.10} and Theorem \ref{f-thmA}, (Theorems \ref{f-thmB}, \ref{f-thmC}, \ref{f-thmD}, \ref{f-thmE}, and \ref{f-thmF}).
+Since we adopt the transcendental method, we can formulate all the results for singular Hermitian metrics and (quasi-)plurisubharmonic functions with {\textit{arbitrary}} singularities.
 This is one of the main advantages of our approach in this paper.
-Interestingly, we sometimes have to deal with singular hermitian metrics with nonalgebraic singularities for several important applications in birational geometry even when we consider problems in algebraic geometry (see, for example, \cite{siu}, \cite{paun}, \cite{dhp}, \cite{gongyo-matsumura}, and \cite{lazic-peternell}).
-Therefore it is worth formulating and proving various results for singular hermitian metrics with arbitrary singularities although they are much more complicated than singular hermitian metrics with only algebraic singularities.
-We recommend the reader to see the survey articles \cite{fujino-zucker}, \cite{matsumura3}, and \cite{matsumura7} for our recent results and some related problems.
-We note that there are many related results which are not mentioned here by lack of space and by our ignorance.
-We apologize to all those whose works are not adequately referred in this paper.
+The Hodge theoretic approach explained before does not work for singular Hermitian metrics with nonalgebraic singularities.
+Furthermore, we sometimes have to deal with singular Hermitian metrics with nonalgebraic singularities for several important applications in birational geometry even when we consider problems in algebraic geometry (see, for example, \cite{siu}, \cite{paun}, \cite{dhp}, \cite{gongyo-matsumura}, and \cite{lazic-peternell}).
+Therefore, it is worth formulating and proving various results for singular Hermitian metrics with arbitrary singularities although they are much more complicated than singular Hermitian metrics with only algebraic singularities.

-Before we explain the main results of this paper, we recall the definition of pseudo-effective line bundles on compact complex manifolds.

-\begin{defn}[Pseudo-effective line bundles] Let $F$ be a holomorphic line bundle on a compact complex manifold $X$.
-We say that $F$ is pseudo-effective if there exists a singular hermitian metric $h$ on $F$ with $\sqrt{-1}\Theta_h(F)\geq 0$.
-When $X$ is projective, it is well known that $F$ is pseudo-effective if and only if $F$ is pseudo-effective in the usual sense, that is, $F^{\otimes m}\otimes H$ is big for any ample line bundle $H$ on $X$ and any positive integer $m$. \end{defn}